 Whether you already own a rental property or are looking to get into real estate investing as a way to grow your wealth, you may be asking yourself this question.
 Should we use the property as an annual rental or should we try short-term rentals on a website like Airbnb?

-If you’ve heard the hype that you’ll rake in cash from an Airbnb or vacation-type rental, just remember there is a lot to consider.
+If you’ve heard the hype that you’ll rake in cash from Airbnb or a vacation-type rental, remember there’s a lot to consider.
 And even more to learn if you are a beginner real estate investor.
 Airbnb has been around for almost a decade.
-But even though many people are sold on it, it might not be the best decision for you.
+While many people are sold on it, it might not be the best way for you to earn rental income.

 Consider each of the following questions as you work to decide the type of rental property making sense for you.
-If your only focus is on maximizing profits, you might want to stop and think about how involved you plan to be with the rental and how your life might be impacted too.
+If your only focus is on maximizing profits, you might want to stop and think about how involved you plan to be with the rental.
+And how it may impact your life too.